justinline/100-days-of-code/log.md

 **Today's Progress:** Got started with D3.js on my lunch break

 **Thoughts:** It's taking time to get to grips with the library, especially with the differences between v3 and v4 of D3 - lots of advice and examples are written in V3 but i'm going for V4 usage.
 Got the data loaded and the bars/axes showing, but i'm having trouble figuring out how to style the axes the way I want.

+### Day 6: January 3, 2018

+**Today's Progress:** Finished constructing the D3 Bar chart

+**Thoughts:** Took time to differentiate through the differences between V3 and V4 of D3.js - some of the functions are pretty different in name.
+Need to add title and some better styling still but this is progress enough for the time being!